Anu-62anu/HTTP-Client-and-Server/README.md

-Simple HTTP Server and Client
+HTTP Server and Client Using Python Socket Programming

-This project contains a simple implementation of an HTTP server and client using Python's socket module.
+This project features a basic implementation of an HTTP server and client using Python's socket module.
+The server is designed to handle GET and POST requests, responding with simple HTML messages for each type of request.
+The client script connects to the server, sends an HTTP request, and prints the received response.
+This setup is useful for understanding fundamental HTTP communication and socket programming in Python.

-HTTP Client
-The HTTP client sends a request to the server and prints the response.

-Usage
-Run the Client:

-bash
-Copy code
-python client.py
-Customize Request: Modify the send_request function call in client.py to change the HTTP method (e.g., GET, POST).

-HTTP Server
-The HTTP server listens for incoming connections and handles GET and POST requests.

-Usage
-Run the Server:

-bash
-Copy code
-python server.py
-Interact with the Server:

-GET Request: Returns a simple HTML page saying "Hello, World!"
-POST Request: Returns a page saying "POST request received!"
-Other Requests: Returns a "Method Not Allowed" response.
-Files
-client.py: Contains the client code for sending HTTP requests. server.py: Contains the server code for handling HTTP requests.